 ADVISORY FREQUENCY - The appropriate frequency to be used for Airport Advisory Service.

 (See LOCAL AIRPORT ADVISORY.)
 (See UNICOM.)
 (Refer to ADVISORY CIRCULAR NO. 90-66.)
+(Refer to AIM.)

 ADVISORY SERVICE- Advice and information provided by a facility to assist pilots in the safe conduct of flight and aircraft movement.